 Died: April 14, 1941, Age: 25, following air to air firing practice in Spitfire No.K9935, in a crash in Northumberland. (documented in the book “Almost Forgotten” by Chris Harris).

 He is buried in St. Margaret’s Churchyard next to his uncle Arthur Jagger.
-His name is on Beaconsfield war Memorial where he was living at the time of his death.
+He is not named on St. Margarets War memorial, but his name is on Beaconsfield War Memorial.

 His uncle Arthur Jagger and his wife and unmarried sisters, lived in Tylers Green, at Lost Cottage and St. Anthonys Cottage both opposite The Horse & Jockey.
 (Thanks to Ron Saunders for the additional information).